Shiftwa/Alzheimer-s-Disease-Prediction-using-NLP/README.md

 This model is also a hybrid model.
 The attention layer is added which helps the model to focus on specific parts of the input sentence which helps the model to classify accurately.

-# WORD2VEC PLOT

-I also trained the WORD2VEC model on the words given in the dataset.
-This plot verifies that all the words are mostly related in the embedding space as almost all the transcripts are the descriptions of few scenes so all the words are related.

 # EVALUATION METRICS